dananau/GTPyhop/Remarks_about_HGN_planning_in_GTPyhop.md

 Note that each state variable has exactly one argument, e.g., `'alice'` or `'taxi1'`.
 However, the argument may be any hashable Python object, e.g., `'alice'` or the tuple  `('station','home')`, but not the list `['station','home']`.

 Although a `State` is object is used mainly to represent a state of the world, it can also be used for other collections of variables.
-For example, in the [Examples/simple_goals.py](Examples/simple_goals.py) file, there is a `State` object named `rigid` that contains some "rigid relations" that are true in every state of the world:
+For example, in the [Examples/simple_goals.py](Examples/simple_goals.py) file, the `State` object named `rigid` contains some "rigid relations", i.e., properties that are true in every state of the world.

 ### Actions